Nathan-Kraft/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?

 - List at least two concrete bugs you noticed at the start
+You are not able to restart the game.
+At least the UI doesn't show the game restarting the developer pannel does show a new secret but the rest seem to not reset.
+The Hints seem to be opposite of what they should be. number of available attempts is off by 1.

   (for example: "the hints were backwards").

 **Bug Reproduction Log**